-THIRD LEVEL

-Also located in the business units, it consists of support, control and supervision teams, ensuring effective control and suitable risk management, including tax.
-Within this level, the management area of each business unit is responsible for the implementation of the Risk Management Model, including those risks related to financial information.
-The Business Compliance Officer assists the Corporate Compliance Officer in the dissemination of the Criminal Prevention Model, in the identification of risks and in the definition, and proposes action plans, within its scope, in cases where breaches or inefficiencies in the functioning of controls have been detected, submitting these proposals to the Corporate Compliance
+THIRD LEVEL FIRST LEVEL Also located in the business units, it consists of support, control and supervision teams, ensuring effective control and suitable risk Located in the business management, including tax.
+Within this level, the management area of each unit's operating lines, that business unit is responsible for the implementation of the Risk act as risk generators and Management Model, including those risks related to financial information. have the responsibility for The Business Compliance Officer assists the Corporate Compliance Officer managing, monitoring and in the dissemination of the Criminal Prevention Model, in the identification suitably reporting the risk of risks and in the definition, and proposes action plans, within its scope, in generated, including tax cases where breaches or inefficiencies in the functioning of controls have risk been detected, submitting these proposals to the Corporate Compliance Officer SECOND LEVEL Consisting of corporate duties that report to Senior Management and/or to the Audit and Control Committee.
+The following are within this level: Tax Division: responsible for defining the tax policies, procedures and criteria applicable to the FCC Group Corporate Compliance Officer: duties include the implementation of the Criminal Prevention Model, the identification of risks in this area, and the definition and follow-up of the corresponding controls, as well as the management of the Whistleblowing Channel and proposals for action plans in cases of non-compliance or inefficiency in the operation of the controls.
+Risk Management Function: responsible for coordinating the Risk Management Model, defining a base methodology for identifying, assessing and reporting risks, providing support to those responsible for its Internal Audit Function: as the final control, it is responsible for assessing whether the policies, methods and procedures are suitable and for verifying their effective implementation.

-SECOND LEVEL

-Consisting of corporate duties that report to Senior Management and/or to the Audit and Control Committee.

-The following are within this level:

-- Tax Division: responsible for defining the tax policies, procedures and criteria applicable to the FCC Group Corporate Compliance Officer: duties include the implementation of the Criminal Prevention Model, the identification of risks in this area, and the definition and follow-up of the corresponding controls, as well as the management of the Whistleblowing Channel and proposals for action plans in cases of non-compliance or - inefficiency in the operation of the controls.

-Risk Management Function: responsible for coordinating the Risk Management Model, defining a base methodology for identifying, assessing and reporting risks, providing support to those responsible for its - Internal Audit Function: as the final control, it is responsible for assessing whether the policies, methods and procedures are suitable and for verifying their effective implementation.